Jon1969Edwards/ThisHubbaRepo/README.md

 To Do for next release
 ------------
-- Fix the imagesArray problem for real
 - ADD SPOT ONLY IF LOGGED IN
+- Fix the imagesArray problem for real (associated)
 - Not get /photos so much (firing off too many times)
 	- Moved to onResume()...
 Needs to have a var passed down indicating that a photo has been added to refresh
 - Some type of demo to start the app the first time
+- Spot top image doesnt refresh when you post the first image
+- List view not sorted, always changes order.

 Wish List
 ------------
 - ** PROXIMITY OF ADDING NEW SPOTS
+- ** how far away spots are
 - *** ADD TYPE INTO SPOT ROWS ***
 - ** when spot added ratings appear to be 0 until refresh **
 - ** DO SOMETHING WHEN NOT CONNECTED TO THE INTERNET **